microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 ## Sort by

+Sort by in Power BI is a feature that allows you to change the order of data in your charts or tables based on a field or a measure.
+For example, you can sort a bar chart by sales amount or by product name.

-1. On the report canvas we'll create a new **Table** visual and add the following column from the table below to visualize our data.
-One of the first things we may notice is that the **MonthName** field is being sorted in ascending (A to Z) order.
-In order to update the sort order, we'll first select the **MonthName** column from the **Calendar table** and navigate to the **Column tools** tab and then the **Sort by column** button.
+1. To create a new **Table** visual on the report canvas, add the following column from the table below.
+We notice that the **MonthName** field is sorted in ascending (A to Z) order.
+To change this order, select the **MonthName** column from the **Calendar** table and go to the **Column tools** tab.
+Then click the **Sort by column** button.

     | Table | Column |
     | :---- | :----- |